Fruita, Colorado: Biking

-The area surrounding Fruita is renowned for its mountain biking trails.
-The most notable include the North Fruita Desert/18 Road trail system (Chutes and Ladders, Zippety-do-da, Edge Loop, Joe's Ridge, Prime Cut, Kessel Run, and others), Kokopelli Trailhead region (Mary's Loop, Horsethief Bench, Lion's Loop, Moore Fun, Rustler's Loop, Steve's Loop, Troy Built, and others).
-Kokopelli Trail is a 142 mi continuous single and double track trail connecting nearby Loma to Moab, Utah.
-In nearby Grand Junction, the popular Tabeguache trail system includes a shorter trails and a longer connecting trail to Montrose.
+The area surrounding Fruita is renowned for its mountain, road, and gravel biking trails.
+The most notable mountain biking areas include the North Fruita Desert/18 Road trail system (Chutes and Ladders, Zippety-do-da, Edge Loop, Joe's Ridge, Prime Cut, Kessel Run, and others) and the Kokopelli Trailhead region (Mary's Loop, Horsethief Bench, Lion's Loop, Moore Fun, Rustler's Loop, Steve's Loop, Troy Built, and others).
+Kokopelli Trail is a 142 mi continuous single and double track trail connecting the nearby town of Loma to Moab, Utah.
 Road biking is also a favorite sport in the high desert climate of Fruita.
 Many ride the 46 mi loop along the Colorado National Monument overlooking the Grand Valley.
-The Fruita Farms/Highline Lake Loop is also a favorite, stretching from the town to the lake and back.
-Heading west on old Highway 6 to Utah is another scenic road ride.

-Downtown Fruita contains several bicycle shops that sell, rent, and service both mountain and road bikes.
+The Fruita Farms/Highline Lake Loop is also popular, stretching from the town to the lake and back.
+Gravel biking has more recently gained traction in the area.
+The Fruita and Palisade Gravel Adventure Field Guide is a free booklet that details the best trails and the history of them, along with maps.
+There are multiple bike shops where people can buy new bikes or parts as well as get repairs.
+Colorado Backcountry Biker, Over the Edge Sports, Pedaling Innovations, and Canfield Bikes are all conveniently within city limits for all biking needs.